-Kingfisher is located in Telegraph Cove, an incredibly picturesque little village on the northern end of Vancouver Island.
+Kingfisher is located in Port McNeill, an incredibly picturesque little village on the northern end of Vancouver Island.

 The company offers a variety of different kayak experiences which take you out on the waters of Johnstone Strait and Blackfish Sound, with orca encounters being the ultimate dream.

 September is the best time to kayak with the orcas, and you can even organise multi-day expeditions that allow you to camp out on the remote beaches of Vancouver Island.

 The Yukon Territory makes one final appearance in our things to do in Canada article with an adventure that mixes history, culture, wildlife and nature all into one.